rbowsley/lamplighthelp/source/16-13-0_Uploading_Profile_Data_to_Lamplight.markdown

 In {{Lamplight}} we identify two different types of information - information you hold about people and information you hold about the activities that you do with them.

-System administrators can import information about people and {{org}}s using and Excel spreadsheet.
-Information about the activities is more complex, and will need to be imported by Lamplight.
+System Administrators can import information about {{people}} and {{org}}s using an Excel spreadsheet.
+Information about the activities is more complex, and will need to be imported by Lamplight (please contact us at [hello@lamplightdb.co.uk](mailto:hello@lamplightdb.co.uk) if you need more information).

 ##### Tags
-Advanced
+Advanced topics

 ###### core module